The Cost of New Drugs May Keep Many Patients from Accessing Essential Medications

 Tips for Saving Money on Your Prescriptions

 We all get sick from time to time.
 It can be a little annoying to run back to your doctor’s office to get more medication.
 No one likes paying for prescriptions, so saving money on prescriptions can be a relief.
 Also, as mentioned earlier, prescription drug costs have skyrocketed in recent years, and if you have Medicare, you may be one of the more than 70% of Americans who overpay for their prescription drugs.
 Medicare Flash reports that Americans spend more than $370 billion per year on prescription drugs, and 25% of that is paid out of pocket.
 The good news is that there are a number of ways you can save money on your prescriptions, including using discount cards and coupons.
-Check with your doctor about open enrollment periods, and see if you can negotiate a lower copay.
+You can find resources on the web to learn upon the various criteria of the program such as the types of medicare, the Eligibility for Medicare After Retirement and so on.
+By familiarizing yourself with these aspects of Medicare before you’re eligible for enrollment, you can make informed decisions about your future healthcare and potentially save money on prescriptions when the time comes.
+Additionally, check with your doctor about open enrollment periods, and see if you can negotiate a lower copay.
 And if your doctor doesn’t accept your insurance, see if they’ll give you a discount.

 Many are concerned about the cost of their prescription medications, especially since so many people rely on them to remain healthy.
 And it’s true-it can cost hundreds of dollars per month just to get the scripts you need.
 That’s why it’s more important than ever to know how to save money on prescription drugs.